codio/site/source/docs/inline-preview.html.markdown

 full_width: true
 ---

-The Preview button lets you preview one or more web pages (typically the project you are working on) with a simple button press.
-Codio creates two default URLs with your project
+The Preview button lets you preview one or more web pages with a simple button press.
+Codio creates three default in the Preview menu automatically.

-- `Project index` - set by right-clicking on the file in the file tree and selecting 'Set as project index'
-- `Current file` - whichever file currently has focus

-TODO: Image
+- **The Project Index** - this is the default file to run for your project.
+It can be set by right-clicking a file in the file tree.
+This option should only be used to preview static content (typically .html files).
+For PHP, Ruby etc. you should use the 'Box URL' option.
+- **Current File** - whichever code file currently has focus.
+This option should only be used to preview static content (typically .html files).
+For PHP, Ruby etc. you should use the 'Box URL' option.
+- **Box** URL - use this option for previewing PHP, Ruby or other server side languages.
+There is more documentation on this here.

+You can modify the Preview menu as explained below.

 ![preview](/img/docs/preview-deploy.png)

 If you right-click a file in the file tree or the Tab, you can also select 'Preview current file'.